 Also of interest is that Lynnfield has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Lynnfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lynnfield residents report their race to be White, followed by Asian.
-Important ancestries of people in Lynnfield include Irish, English, Polish, and German.
+Important ancestries of people in Lynnfield include Irish, Italian, English, German, and Polish.

 The most common language spoken in Lynnfield is English.
-Other important languages spoken here include Spanish and Armenian.
+Other important languages spoken here include French and Langs. of India.